Our Personal Effort

-Weed Wrangle®, is a one-day, citywide, volunteer effort to help rescue our public parks and green spaces from invasive species through hands-on removal of especially harmful trees, vines and flowering plants.
-Supervised by an experts in invasive weed management, Weed Wrangle®-volunteers will learn, practice, and begin a habit of maintaining an area free of invasive plants and encourage replanting with natives in removal areas.
+Weed Wrangle®, is a single-day, volunteer effort to help rescue our public parks and green spaces from invasive species through hands-on removal of especially harmful trees, vines and flowering plants.
+Supervised by an expert in invasive weed management, Weed Wrangle® volunteers will learn, practice, and begin a habit of maintaining an area free of invasive plants and encourage replanting with natives in removal areas.
 By engaging our neighbors and challenging them to take action in their own spaces, we hope to create a movement that will have the greatest impact on the invasive plant population.

 Weed Wrangle® Grants Pass happens annually in March at Griffin Park in Josephine County.
 Along with our Weed Wrangle partners throughout the country, our hands-on effort educates and engages the public to identify problem species, remove them, and help to restore the native landscape.
 Join the effort!